|

 The DataRowCollection is a major component of the

-table, the DataRowCollection contains the actual data for the table, where each
+the DataRowCollection contains the actual data for the table, where each DataRow in the

 You can call the Add and Remove methods to insert and delete

-to search for DataRow objects that contain specific values in primary key columns,
+search for DataRow objects that contain specific values in primary key columns, and the

 phrases.

-search for rows according to their sort key values.
-The case-sensitivity of search
+for rows according to their sort key values.
+The case-sensitivity of search values in the

-values in the Find and FindRows methods is determined by the CaseSensitive property
+Find and FindRows methods is determined by the CaseSensitive property of the underlying

 The Rows Collection Find Method

-that you set the Primary Key property before using it.
-If you don't, you will
+you set the Primary Key property before using it.
+If you don't, you will trip a

 Setting the PrimaryKey Property

-is not likely to discover and set the Primary Key for you.
-This means you'll probably
+procedure, ADO.NET is not likely to discover and set the Primary Key for you.
+This means

-have to set it manually - at least most of the time.
-The following example
+you'll probably have to set it manually - at least most of the time.
+The following

 Primary Key: